-I was born in 1977 in Greece.
+I was born in the city of Thessaloniki in Greece.
 After completing my Bachelor studies in Biology in Aristotle University of Thessaloniki, I moved to the Netherlands where I received a Master’s degree in Hydrology and Water Quality Management in Wageningen University as a fellow of Bodossakis Foundation.
 In 2011, I obtained my PhD in theoretical ecology under the supervision of Marten Scheffer and Egbert van Nes at the Department of Aquatic Ecology of Wageningen University.
 The past 3 years I worked as a postdoc fellow in the Estación Biológica de Doñana in Sevilla, Spain at the lab of Jordi Bascompte.

 Since August 2015, I moved to Switzerland to become part of ACE: a new 2-year postdoctoral program on Adaptation to a Changing Environment in ETH Zurich.